-A mild detergent that is specially formulated for swimsuits will safely eliminate chemicals and oils from the fine fabrics of the bathing suit without damaging them.
+A mild detergent that is specially formulated for swimsuits will safely eliminate chemicals and oils like chlorine from the fine fabrics of the bathing suit without damaging them.
 In addition, detergents that are specially formulated for swimsuits often contain ingredients that neutralize the chemicals found in pool water to make sure they do not damage the swimsuit fabric.

 3. Know Your Substitutes